With react native we can build applications easily for both Android and iOS users using an almost “identical” codebase.

 We can do this by passing reset navigation action in the Login component instead of simply navigating.

-We also want to ensure that login component does not render any header by doing header: null
+We also want to ensure that login component does not render any header by doing header: null on navigationOption.

 The last thing in our list is to update the RootNavigator to load up proper internal screens.

-, by importing the folder.
+Change the import of Internal component to index, by importing the folder.
 React-native will automatically pick the correct file depending on the OS.